Chimoio: Portuguese colonization

 Vila Pery was raised to the status of city by the Governor-General of Portugal's Overseas Province of Mozambique, Baltazar Rebelo de Sousa, on 17 July 1969, in recognition of the success of its economic and social activities.
 Vila Pery's football team won its first Mozambican Football Championship title in 1969.
 The sports club, founded in 1928, contributed to the development of sport and cultural activities.
 Most of the buildings in the city of Chimoio are milestones of the dynamism in the city's life under Portuguese rule.
 The Vila Pery Hotel (now the Police social centre), built in 1920, was the first hotel in Vila Pery.
 The Caldas Xavier Primary School, built in 1948, was the first school in Vila Pery.
 Nowadays, it houses the Chimoio Municipal Council.

-The Montalto Cinema, built in 1969 and later abandoned, was so-named because the “monte alto” or high mountain of Mozambique (Mount Binga) is on the Manica plateau.
+The Montalto Cinema, built in 1969 and abandoned after independence, was so-named because the “monte alto” or high mountain of Mozambique (Mount Binga) is on the Manica plateau.
 These are but a few of the infra-structures commemorating the city's golden age.
 Cotton harvesting, silviculture, fruit production (including citrus), and textiles, food and wood industries were the main employers along with services and administration.

-In 1974, during the Portuguese Colonial War/Mozambican War of Independence the Mozambican independentist guerrilla group FRELIMO launched mortar attacks against Vila Pery (now Chimoio), which was an important city of Portuguese Mozambique.
-By this attack, Vila Pery became the first (and only) heavy populated area to be hit by the FRELIMO during the entire Colonial War.
+In 1974, during the Portuguese Colonial War/Mozambican War of Independence the Mozambican independentist guerrilla group FRELIMO launched attacks in the area of Vila Pery (now Chimoio), which was an important city of Portuguese Mozambique, putting its population in a state of alarm.
+By this attack, Vila Pery became the first (and only) heavy populated area to be directly hit by FRELIMO during the entire Colonial War.
 After a military coup in Lisbon, the Carnation Revolution of 1974, the Portuguese authorities offered independence to its African territories, and Mozambique became an independent country.